QantasLink Flight 1737: Aftermath

 Qantas also made a training video regarding the incident; the crew involved were interviewed and this is shown during security training.
 Khan also speaks of how a passenger complained that the aircraft was returning to Melbourne, even though two crew members had suffered serious injuries and an attempt to hijack the aircraft had just occurred.
 Khan and other crew also report the amount of blood stains throughout the aircraft as a result of the injuries.

-Since this incident, all Boeing 717 aircraft operated by Qantas (Qantaslink) have been fitted with cameras and the flight deck door is bullet proof.

 Upon further investigations by the airline, it was found one of the cabin crew used the international code for hijacking over the interphone to the flight deck.
 The crew member states she got a reply, however the flight deck crew never heard the message, and found out much later that an attempted hijacking had occurred and crew were injured.
 The flight deck crew also stated they both heard yelling and screaming coming from the passenger cabin, and that they attempted to call the cabin crew but they received no answer and decided at this point to declare a pan-pan call to air traffic control (a pan-pan call is one call below the urgency of a Mayday).